MontaQLabs/PolkArena/polkadot-hackathons/README.md

-# PolkaArena - Enter the Arena
+# Crucible - Enter the Arena

 The ultimate battleground for Polkadot ecosystem innovation.
 Compete, build, and conquer in the most intense Web3 competitions.